-Marine cargo owners require some sort of goods-in-transit although in some insurance companies it is not called goods-in-transit insurance but marine cargo insurance.
-Legal litigations settlements on marine cargos are usually in millions of pounds hence the need for a comprehensive goods-in-transit insurance policy.
+Marine cargo owners require some sort of goods-in-transit although in some insurance companies, it is not called goods-in-transit insurance but marine cargo insurance.
+Legal litigation settlements on marine cargo are usually in millions of pounds hence the need for a comprehensive goods-in-transit insurance policy.

 What type of goods in transit policy do I need?

-It is common knowledge in insurance that the insurer and the insurance policy holder (person in which the insurance company has promised to pay the agreed financial benefit) must agree to the value of the goods and the vehicle that is used to convey the goods.
+It is common knowledge in insurance that the insurer and the insurance policy-holder (person to which the insurance company has promised to pay the agreed financial benefit) must agree to the value of the goods and the vehicle that is used to convey the goods.